-This model is based on a design drawn and built by Dave Johnson over 40 years ago.
-While he is well known now for his giant scale WWI Albatros models, many don't know is that this fascination stretches back to when Dave was just 9.
+This model is based on a design drawn and built by Dave Johnson over 40 years ago, shown at the end of this page.
+While he is well known now for his giant scale WWI Albatros models, many don't realize that this fascination stretches back to when Dave was just 9.
 It was then he drew and built up his first original design, based on the two-seat observation Albatros B1.
 He still has the original stick and tissue model and it still looks remarkably good, despite an estimated career of well over 1000+ flights spread across nearly 30 years, and a worn out Cox engine or two.

 I was immediately drawn to his vintage model when I first saw it in a corner of his shop.
 We both decided then and there to build new ones and roughed in the plans together late that night.
 Dave's is similar to his first, save the color scheme, conversion to electric power and weight reduction.